arepetti/Tinkwell/Documentation/Derived measures.md

 You can use any measure in the system, they **must be already defined when this configuration file is loaded**.
 If the name of a measure is alphanumeric (and it does not start with a number) then you do not need to enclose it with square brackets.

+\* If omitted then the measure is ignored and considered a forward-declaration of a measure defined elsewhere in the system.

 ---